Bucks County Writers Workshop

 And below that is the actor's (or narrator's) dialogue, not in caps, also centered with wide margins on either side.

-Here's a sample of the first page of the shooting script from Stranger than Fiction by Zach Helm, a decidedly litetary movie starring Will Farrell, Emma Thompson, Dustin Hoffman, Maggy Gyllenhall, and Queen Latifa.
+Here's a sample of the first page of the 2006 shooting script from Stranger than Fiction by Zach Helm, a decidedly literary movie starring Will Farrell, Emma Thompson, Dustin Hoffman, Maggy Gyllenhall, and Queen Latifa.
 Notice that it incorporates all of the elements cited above.
 Where it states "narrator V.O." it refers to an unseen narrator describing the action (voice over).

 There will be other items in the script, but these are the basics.